videojs/generator-videojs-plugin/docs/standards.md

 Its coding conventions are enforced in standard video.js plugins via the `npm run lint` command.

 _`videojs-standard` assumes all code it evaluates is written in ES6.
-Therefore, it ignores built scripts and any script(s) which must be written in ES5._
+Therefore, it ignores build artifacts and `scripts/`, which are written in ES5._

 ## Testing

 __All standard video.js plugins must have tests.__

 Testing is a critical element of any software project and it should be done in an environment as similar to production as possible.
-To that end, video.js tests should be run in a browser.
+To that end, video.js plugin tests should be run in a browser.

 Testing is performed with [QUnit](https://qunitjs.com/) as the testing framework and [Karma](https://karma-runner.github.io/) as the runner.